tamunoWoks/Statistics/scatter_plot.md

 - For a specific model, these values stay fixed once calculated.

 In Programming and Data, Constants may also refer to variables that are assigned once and not changed, like PI = 3.1416.

+### Noise
+In scatter plots, noise refers to random variation or irregularity in the data that obscures the underlying pattern or relationship between variables.
+It can come from:
+- Measurement errors.
+- Natural variability.
+- External factors not included in the analysis.